rchicoli/docker-log-logstash/README.md

 ## Development Status

 This plugin is capable of:
-  * reconnecting to logstash server, in case of lost connection (at the moment, only if logstash is using the host network)
+  * reconnecting to logstash server, in case of lost connection
   * caching messages to the filesystem, while logstash is down
   * send cached log information to logstash, when it is online